sleipner01/TimeMaster/readme.md

 1. Make sure to have .NET 3.5 installed. ([Microsoft download here...](https://www.microsoft.com/nb-no/download/details.aspx?id=21))
 2. Make sure to have WiX Toolset v3 installed. ([Github download here...](https://github.com/wixtoolset/wix3/releases/tag/wix3112rtm))
 3. Navigate to `fxui`-directory with: `cd fxui`
-4. Execute `mvn clean compile javafx:jlink jpackage:japackage`
+4. Execute `mvn clean compile javafx:jlink jpackage:jpackage`

 The .zip file can be found at `time-master/fxui/target/`.

 The .exe file can be found at `time-master/fxui/target/dist/`.
 #### MacOS
 1. Navigate to `fxui`-directory with: `cd fxui`
-2. Execute `mvn clean compile javafx:jlink jpackage:japackage`
+2. Execute `mvn clean compile javafx:jlink jpackage:jpackage`

 The .zip file can be found at `time-master/fxui/target/` The .dmg file can be found at `time-master/fxui/target/dist/`.
-#### Linux
-To be explained...

 <!-- ## Git conventions